Manifesto Ikacode

 However, the definition of responsible digital can be broadened to include the implementation of measures that minimise the impact of a digital service on the environment, but also takes into account issues such as accessibility and the protection of user data.

-This is the approach I have chosen to adopt with Ikacode.
-On this page you’ll find my position, my digital ethics and the things I put in place to work towards this ideal in my work designing and developing websites.
+This is the approach we have chosen to adopt with Ikacode.
+On this page you’ll find our position, our digital ethics and the things we’ve set in place to work towards this ideal in our work designing and developing websites.

 Web eco-design